 Aging Activisms is an intergenerational meeting place for a passionate group of academics and activists who are taken up with the daily struggle of creating a fairer, more compassionate, and more sustainable world.

 As a virtual community, we welcome new collaborators, participants, and friends from anywhere in the world.
-Our steering committee hails from Trent University, which is located in Nogojiwanong (Peterborough, Canada), on Michi Saagiig Anishinaabeg territory.
+Our steering committee is based at Trent University, which is located in Nogojiwanong (Peterborough, Canada), on Michi Saagiig Anishinaabeg territory.
 We are committed to ongoing reflection and discussion about what it means to engage in research and activisms on this land.